martchouk/esp32-random-utils/README.md

 - ✅ **Weighted random choice** (with normalized probabilities)
 - ✅ **Exclusion-aware random range selection**
 - ✅ **Markov chain random walks** for behavior/state modeling

+### Gaussian/Normal distribution using Box-Muller transform
+Returns a float sampled from N(mean, stddev^2)

+It’s the famous bell curve: data tends to cluster around a central mean.
+- 68% of values lie within 1 standard deviation from the mean.
+- Common in natural systems: noise, temperature, human behavior, etc.

+1. More natural randomness
+If you’re building something that needs realistic behavior — like:
+- Weather simulation
+- Random blinking or dimming of lights
+- Game AI decisions or enemy spawning
+- Sensor simulation (simulate jitter or natural variability)

+A uniform distribution feels artificial.
+Gaussian randomness feels alive.

+2. Center-weighted events
+Uniform random: random(0, 100) gives all values equally.
+Gaussian: most values cluster near the mean, like 50, and far extremes (0, 100) are rare.

+Use case:
+- Particle trails cluster near origin
+- LED bursts that fade naturally from center
+- Random delays that feel more organic

+3. Noise generation
+- For adding smooth visual noise (Perlin/simplex over Gaussian samples)
+- For sound/signal simulation
+- To create “jitter” around a value that isn’t jumpy

+Real-World Example: LED flickering effect
+Instead of: int brightness = random(80, 120); // uniform
+You could do: int brightness = gaussian(100, 10); // mean=100, std dev=10

+Which results in:
+- Most flickers close to 100
+- Rare flashes above 120 or below 80
+- 👀 Visually: looks more like candlelight

+4. Machine learning or statistical modeling

+If you’re ever:
+- Doing data generation for training (mock inputs)
+- Analyzing sensor data variation
+- Implementing probabilistic decision trees

+Gaussian distribution is the backbone.

+### Markov chain random walk

+A random walk is a special type of Markov process where:
+- You randomly move from one state to another based on fixed probabilities.
+- Imagine a drunk person walking on a line — each step is randomly left or right.

+Use cases:
+- Procedural scene navigation
+- Smooth visual transitions
+- Behavior modeling
+- Game character states

+You define a set of possible states and how likely you are to transition from one to another.
+State A --> State A (40%)
+        --> State B (30%)
+        --> State C (30%)

+State B --> A (20%)
+        --> B (40%)
+        --> C (40%)

+Each time you update, you randomly choose the next state based on the current state’s transition probabilities.

+Applications for Your Project

+LED Panel / Display
+- Smooth animation transitions between font styles, effects, or color palettes
+- Simulate cellular automata or flocking behavior
+- Procedurally evolve visuals: fade, noise, scroll, ripple in a natural pattern

+Games or AI
+- Define enemy behavior patterns with a Markov model
+- Text generation (like GPT’s tiny cousin)
+- Weather simulation: sunny → cloudy → rainy

+Visualization
+- Use states to create cyclical dashboards
+(e.g., scrolling weather, prices, messages) that don’t repeat predictably

 ---